Skip to main content

 ParameterDescription

-Minimum price (floor)The auction starts at this price—no bids accepted below it
+Minimum price (starting price)The auction starts at this price.
+No bids are accepted below it

 When to Use